Exploring the stellar streams and satellites around the giant low surface brightness galaxy Malin 1

-Research involving cosmological simulations \citep{Zhu2018, Nelson2017, Pillepich2017} illustrates that smaller galaxies, often termed intruders, can interact with larger galaxies, leading to the formation of a giant Low-Surface Brightness galaxy (gLSBG) that shares notable similarities with Malin~1.
-Likewise, \citet{Mapelli2007} proposed that stimulated accretion might explain the exceptionally large disk size of Malin~1.
-Additionally, \citet{Zhu2018} indicated that a collision involving three galaxies could produce a gas-rich giant low-surface brightness galaxy.
+The Lambda cold dark matter ($\Lambda$CDM) cosmology theory suggests that the disruption of satellite galaxies is a frequent process in the lifetime of massive galaxies \citep{Martinez-Delgado2023, Miro2024}.
+The extended size of the \cRB{gas and stellar} disc might result from the impact of two or more galaxies merging.
+This formation mechanism aligns with the existing theories of formation of gLSBGs \citep{Zhu2018}.
+As \citet{Roman2023} pointed out, such giant faint stellar streams may exist in galaxy clusters and groups according to $\Lambda$CDM.
+So the presence of streams in the Malin~1 system could be evidence that not all gLSBGs are isolated, in contrast to \citet{Das2013}, who argued that gLSBGs are usually isolated, often near the edges of voids, and that their lack of interactions contributes to their slow evolution.
+Research involving cosmological simulations \citep{Zhu2018} illustrates that smaller galaxies, often termed intruders, can interact with larger galaxies, leading to the formation of a gLSBG that shares notable similarities with Malin~1.
+Similarly, \citet{Mapelli2008MNRAS.383.1223M} proposed that stimulated accretion might explain the exceptionally large disc size of Malin~1.
+Additionally, \citet{Zhu2018} indicated that a collision involving three galaxies could produce a gas-rich \cRB{gLSBG}.

 This paper investigates Malin~1 and its surroundings.
-We analyse the orbital configurations of its satellite galaxies, including both leading and trailing segments, to comprehend their impact on its structure, kinematics, and evolutionary progression.
+We analysed possible orbital configurations of its satellite galaxies, including both leading and trailing segments, to comprehend their impact on its structure, kinematics, and evolutionary progression.